 To implement this, simply add either a meta robots tag in the <head> of a faceted URL:

 Or the X-Robots header within your HTTP headers of a faceted URL:

-You then need to remove/adjust any crawl blocks for the URL in robots.txt or the URL Parameters tool.
+You then need to remove/adjust any crawl blocks for the URL in robots.txt.
 Fail to do this, and Google will never see the noindex directive—meaning that the page will stay indexed.

 Recommended reading: Robots Meta Tag & X‑Robots-Tag: Everything You Need to Know

 From the previous section, you would have realized that correcting all the potential issues faceted navigation can create isn’t easy.

 Every approach to fix both indexing and crawling has some downsides or complications.

 But there is a better way.

 Suppose you’re implementing a new faceted navigation configuration or creating one for the first time.
 In that case, you can circumvent all of the above issues while still making the most of the UX benefits.